preiter93/rustpde/README.md

 - cargo >= v1.49
 - `hdf5` (sudo apt-get install -y libhdf5-dev)

+And for versions > 0.2.0:
+- mpi installation
+- libclang

 ## Details

 This library is intended for simulation softwares which solve the